Geontech/fins/README.md

 ![](./docs/ip_architecture.png)

+Within the "core" backend, FINS generates code stubs for both the top-level testbench and the top-level source file.
+These code stubs give developers a starting point for the top-level design of their IP, and filenames of these code generation outputs are listed below.

+* `name`_top.vhd
+* `name`_top_tb.vhd

-However, to use FINS to its full potential by automating the build and simulation, a developer should first use the "quartus" or "vivado" backends and then execute the `make` command with the following targets:
+To use FINS to its full potential by automating the build and simulation, a developer should first use the "quartus" or "vivado" backends and then execute the `make` command with the following targets:

 > NOTE: When running the `make` command, you have the option of viewing the console output and watching the GUI-based tools execute the scripts.
 To use this mode in the IP build and simulation process, set the "UseGui" make variable to 1 like this: `make sim UseGui=1`.
 Note that in this mode the developer will need to close the GUI-based tool windows to proceed at different steps during the process.